hanna-tseran/hanna-tseran.github.io/_pages/about.md

   - /about.html
 ---

-This website is currently under construction, so please, be careful trusting any information on it. :) Sorry!

-I am currently an International Max Planck Research School (IMPRS) PhD student at Max Planck Institute for Mathematics in the Sciences (MPI MiS) working in the field of machine learning theory.
-I am focusing more on the deep learning theory and recently especially on the problems related to the neural network expressivity.
+I am currently a Ph.D. student in computer science.
+I am broadly interested in machine learning, leaning to the theoretical side.
+These days I am focusing on deep learning theory and especially on neural network expressivity.
+I work in Guido Montúfar's group at Max Planck Institute for Mathematics in the Sciences (MPI MiS) in Leipzig, Germany.
+I am also a student at International Max Planck Research School for Mathematics in the Sciences (IMPRS MiS).